 Configuring the identity provider for Zendesk

-where your_subdomain is the Zendesk Support subdomain.
-If unsure of the subdomain, ask your Zendesk admin.
+For both values, replace your_subdomain with the Zendesk Support subdomain.
+If you're unsure of the subdomain, ask your Zendesk admin.

 Zendesk enforces the